csarnevesht/android-tutorial/recyclerview/README.md

     }
 ```

-7. Create a method in **TrophyHolder** class to set values for each trophy row item in the recyclerview list.
+7. Create a method in **TrophyHolder** class to set values for each trophy item in the RecyclerView list.

 *src/main/java/com/example/androidtutorial/**TrophyAdapter.java***
 ```